seanclifford/inat-dev-setup/README.md

 ## Known issues
 1. Google API isn't setup.
 This affects all Google Maps on the site, and the location search box on the `/observations` page.
 You'll need to do that manually, as you'll need your own API key.
 2. A whole lot of other integrations are not setup for the same reason as Google.
+3. The iNaturalistAPI doesn't seem to work with authenticated requests like `/users/me`

 See `inaturalist/config/config.yml` for more things to setup.